Andrew McCutchen Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 24th in baseball in home runs allowed (91 total, 1.3 per game).
+- The Brewers rank 23rd in baseball in home runs given up (91 total, 1.3 per game).

-- Miley (3-2) takes the mound for the Brewers in his ninth start of the season.
-He's put together a 3.67 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- In his most recent time out on Tuesday, May 16, the left-hander threw 1 2/3 innings against the St. Louis Cardinals, allowing one earned run while surrendering one hit.
+- In his most recent time out on Sunday against the Oakland Athletics, the right-hander went five innings, giving up four earned runs while surrendering three hits.

-- The 36-year-old has an ERA of 3.67, with 5.2 strikeouts per nine innings, in eight games this season.
-Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.